maxludden/supergene-v2/books/book10/md/chapter-3227.md

 The Sky God Crown was spinning.
 Han Sen’s entire body was wrapped up by god light as he traveled through space.
 When Han Sen’s vision returned, the things around him already had changes that flipped the sky and the earth.

-“This is… Extreme King… I am back…” Han Sen’s body felt very light.
+“This is… The Extreme King Kingdom… I am back…” Han Sen’s body felt very light.
 He was no longer restricted by the universe he was in.
 He looked around and felt genuinely good.
 Although using the Sky God Crown to enter the geno universe had a short time limit, it did not much matter.
 He was back, and that was what mattered the most.

 Han Sen could not wait to use Galaxy Teleportation to enter Space Garden first.